procrastinate-org/procrastinate/docs/howto/production/migrations.md

 The migration scripts are located in the `procrastinate/sql/migrations` directory of the Procrastinate Git repository.
 They're also shipped in the Python packages published on PyPI.
-A sinmple way to list all the migrations is to use the command:
+A simple way to list all the migrations is to use the command:

 ```console
 $ procrastinate schema --migrations-path